apaciuk/rails-7-saas-jumpstart-octo/README.md

 Combine with Hotwire and Strada

 https://hotwired.dev/

-Also can be easily used with React/Vue via $rails webpacker:install:react (or vue) if required

 Style kept minimal so Bootstrap 5 can be swapped out for other CSS or UI if required